mdheisser/Three-React-Template/README.md

 # ThreeReactSandbox
 A sandbox for webGL projects.

-This project aims at providing a template as well as a set of tools for developing WebGL apps using Three.js and React.js.
+This project aims at providing a template, code structure/organization, as well as a set of tools for easing WebGL apps development using Three.js and React.js.

-Based on create-react-app tool.
+Generated from create-react-app (react) and build on top of react-three-fiber tool.

 ## Feature and embedded libraries:
 - Three.js: webgl 3d graphics
+- React.js: UI and browser integration
+- React-Three-Fiber: ThreeJS integration with React
+- Ammo.js: physics engine
 - Create-react-app: Dev environment with typescript support + VsCode integration
-- React.js: UI and browser integration
-- Redux (react-redux, redux-toolkit, redux-watch): state management, data storage and exchange between UI components and engine
 - React Router(react-router-dom): dynamic browsing of multiple projects
-- Ammo.js: physics engine
+- State management library (Zustand)

 ## Goals
 - ready to code approach: avoid boilerplate code at maximum